Kavi511/SL-Immunization-Tracker-Realtime-Dashboard/README.md

   - Yellow fever
   - Rabies

-## **Data Relationship and Transformation Guide**
+## **🏥 Data Relationship and Transformation Guide**

-This document outlines the data relationships and transformation processes used to integrate Primary Research Data with Epidemiology Data for vaccine-related analysis.

-1. Relationship: Vaccine Types
+🔗 1.
+Relationship: Vaccine Types

-Understanding the Data
+📊 Understanding the Data

-Primary Research Data: Contains multiple entries for each vaccine type due to various reported adverse events.
+✅ Primary Research Data: Contains multiple entries for each vaccine type due to various reported adverse events.

-Epidemiology Data: Also has multiple entries for each vaccine type, tracking different adverse events over time.
+✅ Epidemiology Data: Also has multiple entries for each vaccine type, tracking different adverse events over time.

-Recommended Relationship Setup
+🔄 Recommended Relationship Setup

-Cardinality: Many-to-Many
+Cardinality: 🟢 Many-to-Many

-Cross-Filter Direction: Both
+Cross-Filter Direction: 🔄 Both

-Action Steps
+⚙️ Action Steps

-Data Preparation
+🛠 Data Preparation

-Ensure consistency in vaccine type names (e.g., "MMR" vs. "Measles-Mumps-Rubella").
+📌 Ensure consistency in vaccine type names (e.g., "MMR" vs. "Measles-Mumps-Rubella").

-Format the relevant columns as Text data type.
+📌 Format the relevant columns as Text data type.

-Creating the Relationship
+🔗 Creating the Relationship

-In Model View, drag the Types of Vaccines column from the Primary Research table to the Vaccine Type column in the Epidemiology table.
+1️⃣ In Model View, drag the Types of Vaccines column from the Primary Research table to the Vaccine Type column in the Epidemiology table.

-In the Edit Relationship dialog:
+2️⃣ In the Edit Relationship dialog:

 Set Cardinality to Many-to-Many.

 Set Cross-filter direction to Both.

-Click OK to confirm.
+3️⃣ Click OK to confirm.

-2. Relationship: Age Group
+🏷️ 2.
+Relationship: Age Group

-Understanding the Data
+📊 Understanding the Data

-Primary Research Data: Uses age groups (e.g., "0–5", "6–10").
+✅ Primary Research Data: Uses age groups (e.g., "0–5", "6–10").

-Epidemiology Data: Contains individual ages (e.g., 4, 7, 12).
+✅ Epidemiology Data: Contains individual ages (e.g., 4, 7, 12).

-Recommended Relationship Setup
+🔄 Recommended Relationship Setup

 Data Transformation Needed: Convert individual ages into the same age ranges as the Primary Research Data.

-Action Steps
+⚙️ Action Steps

-Creating Age Groups in Epidemiology Data
+🛠 Creating Age Groups in Epidemiology Data

-Open Power Query Editor.
+1️⃣ Open Power Query Editor.

-Select the Epidemiology table.
+2️⃣ Select the Epidemiology table.

-Add a new custom column named Age Group using the following logic:
+3️⃣ Add a new custom column named Age Group using the following logic:

+''

 = if [Age] >= 0 and [Age] <= 5 then "0–5"
 else if [Age] >= 6 and [Age] <= 10 then "6–10"
 else if [Age] >= 11 and [Age] <= 15 then "11–15"
 else "16+"

+''

-Adjust the age ranges as necessary.
+4️⃣ Adjust the age ranges as necessary.

-Close and apply the changes.
+5️⃣ Close and apply the changes.

-Creating the Relationship
+🔗 Creating the Relationship

-In Model View, drag the Age Group column from the Primary Research table to the Age Group column in the Epidemiology table.
+1️⃣ In Model View, drag the Age Group column from the Primary Research table to the Age Group column in the Epidemiology table.

-In the Edit Relationship dialog:
+2️⃣ In the Edit Relationship dialog:

 Set Cardinality to Many-to-Many.

 Set Cross-filter direction to Both.

-Click OK to confirm.
+3️⃣ Click OK to confirm.

 ## 📷 Screenshots & Visuals
 ### **Screenshots & Visuals**